 Work For Accommodation In Cambodia

 Give working for your accommodation a try.
-Many hostels in Thailand offer those who are staying a free place to rest your head.
+Many hostels in Cambodia offer those who are staying a free place to rest their head.
 Though in exchange you must be willing to help with cleaning, front desk, and other general duties.

 Another option is WWOOFing or Helpx.